-- For terminations, the effective date on Form 2065-A must be the same as the "End Date" on Form 2101. - Do not send Form 2065-A when a recipient's forwarding address is unknown, such as situations when the post office sends notification that the recipient left no forwarding address.

-2065-A is dated and given to the recipient.

-• Send Form 2065-A when a recipient is transferring from one service to another, regardless of whether the change is considered to be positive or negative.
+- For terminations, the effective date on Form 2065-A must be the same as the "End Date" on Form 2101. - Do not send Form 2065-A when an individual's forwarding address is unknown, such as situations when the post office sends notification that the individual left no forwarding address. - Send Form 2065-A when an individual is transferring from one service to another, regardless of whether the change is considered to be positive or negative.